Day 9: The Hidden Gems

 We had an early start this morning to depart Nürnberg to visit MAN and tour the Kunstbunker.
-Once we arrived in the city, I was awe of the beautiful architecture and the old charm of the area.
+Once we arrived in the city, I was in awe of the beautiful architecture and the old charm of the area.
 Walking around, I felt like the hilly structure and buildings reminded me of Edinburgh a little bit.
 The tour of Kunstbunker was cold and eerie as expected.
 I learned more about World War II, the process of rebuilding the city, and the elements of the bunker that successfully protected such valuable artwork during the war.
 Seeing the underground tunnels and equipment in person made this experience feel surreal and it deepen my understanding of the importance of protecting artifacts during times of war.

 After the tour we spent some time exploring the city, eating, and window shopping.
 We walked through a plaza with street vendors, got a beef shawarma, and my friends got gelato.
 We ate our food by the river, enjoying the scenery and watching people move through the old streets.
 I noticed how calm and relaxed the atmosphere felt even though the city carries so much history.
 It was interesting to think about how a city with such a difficult past could still feel so lively and welcoming today.

-Later in the afternoon, we stopped for ice cream (again) and continued wandering before heading back.
+Later in the afternoon, we stopped for gelato (again) and continued wandering before heading back.
 I really enjoyed freely exploring because it gave me the time to take everything in and notice the differences between Germany and cities back home.
 Once we arrived back in Augsburg, we got dinner at a restaurant called Kokono.
 The atmosphere was cozy and relaxing after such a long day, and I ordered a pineapple beef bowl which ended up being one of my favorite meals from the trip so far.

 Leave a Reply